Krishna Chandra College

 Krishna Chandra College, commonly known as Hetampur College, established in 1897, is a government-affiliated college located at Hetampur in the Birbhum district of West Bengal, India.
 It claims to be the oldest college in the Birbhum district.
-It is affiliated to University of Burdwan and teaches science, commerce, and arts.
+It is affiliated to the University of Burdwan and teaches science, commerce, and arts.

 History

 Maharani Padma Sundari Devi, the wife of Maharaja Ramranjan Chakraborty, established this college in 1896 in the name of her father-in-law Raja Krishna Chandra.
 This college is located in the heart of Hetampur village in the Birbhum district of West Bengal.
 This college functioned initially as an intermediate college, later in 1956 this college got permission to offer bachelor degree courses.
 Presently this college offers bachelor's degree courses in different branches of science, arts, and commerce.

 Departments and courses

 The college offers different undergraduate courses and aims at imparting education to the undergraduates of lower- and middle-class people of Hetampur and its adjoining areas.